Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

     A --> |"Other including mix <br>of diabetes types and/<br>or codes for 'other <br>specific diabetes'"| K["Coding errors <br>or type changes<br> over time: <br>n="]
 ```

-\* Could also have diabetes codes of unpecified type
+\* Could also have diabetes codes of unspecified type.

+&nbsp;

+This script also looks at how many diabetes codes, high HbA1cs and scripts for glucose-lowering medication occur have dates before the patient's birth (and so need to be cleaned).